Tsoggy/PyBer_Analysis/README.md

 #### Results
 The different city types display very different data:
-1. Riders: it is evident that urban cities have many more rides (, with suburban cities coming in second, and rural cities having the fewest rides.\
-2. Average rides:
-3. Overall Fares: it is evident that urban cities collect more fares overall, with suburban cities coming in second, and rural cities collecting the least.
-4. Average cost of Fare:
+- While urban cities lead with the most amount of rides and the greatest fare collected overall, the cost of each ride and salary to the driver is far less.
+- While rural cities have the least amount of rides and the lowest fare collected overall, the cost of each ride and salary to the driver is the highest.